 The Town is a participant in Long Island Coalition for the Homeless a county wide collaboration between not-for-profit homeless service provides, community leaders, advocacy groups and legislators.
-The Long Island Coalition for the Homeless purpose is to prevent duplication of effort and better serve the most vulnerable homeless individuals, families and persons at risk of homelessness.
+The Long-Island Coalition for the Homeless purpose is to prevent duplication of effort and better serve the most vulnerable homeless individuals, families and persons at risk of homelessness.
 The not-for-profits provide case workers to assist the homeless through their journey to self-sufficiency.
 The Town has contracted with Haven House Bridges to run the two shelters, which are consistently at capacity.
+The Town also provides funding for Home Share programs, and tenant and landlord assistance to provide more opportunities to affordable housing, transitioning from homeless to self sufficient, and reducing evicitions within the township.